-The 85 year rule automatically applies to flexible retirements (where the Scheme member is subject to the 85 year rule) even when flexible retirement occurs on or after age 552 and before age 60.
+The 85 year rule automatically applies to flexible retirements (if the Scheme member is protected by the 85 year rule) even when flexible retirement occurs before age 60.
 Where flexible retirement occurs before NPA, the employer has discretion to waive in whole or in part (at a cost to the employer) any reductions that may apply.